gberthou/AdvanceOS/README.md

 4. run `make build`

 ### Compiling the kernel

+#### Command to build a kernel that runs on Raspberry Pi
-run `make`
+Simply run `make`

+#### Command to build a kernel that is compatible with qemu
+The aforementionned version of qemu does not support USB features of BCM2835 so it is mandatory to disable USB in order to run the kernel on qemu.
+In order to compile that kernel version, run `make qemu-compatible DEFINES=-DNO_USB`

 ### Running the kernel on Raspberry Pi hardware
-Put the generated kernel.img into your SD card
+Put the generated kernel.img into your SD card.

 ### Debugging the kernel on the computer (requires qemu)
 1. Change directory to ./qemu